kgrid/kgrid-adapter/README.md

 #### Pitfalls and current limitations

 ### Javascript Nashorn Adapter (no longer in active development)
-The nashorn engine used by this adapter is being removed and use of this adapter is discouraged.
-Instead use either the js v8 adapter or the proxy adapter.
+The nashorn engine used by this adapter is being removed and use of this adapter is discouraged, instead use either the js v8 adapter or the proxy adapter.

 Example deployment descriptor:
 ```yaml